hyperbrew/bolt-uxp/README.md

 5. Click the 3 dot menu to the right of the listed plugin and select `Watch`
 6. Click the 3 dot menu to the right of the listed plugin and select `More`
 7. Type in the "assets" folder into the Plugin Bulid Folder field

+## Hybrid Plugin Development

+UXP Hybrid Plugins allow you to write C++ functions and call them from UXP.
+This is useful for performance critical operations and accessing system methods not yet part of the UXP APIs.

+Since Hybrid Plugins are application specific, you will need to compile the macOS binary with XCode on macOS and the Windows binary with Visual Studio 2019 on Windows.
+The hybrid plugin project files are located in `src/hybrid`, and they compile to `public/hybrid`, which ends up in `dist/mac` and `dist/pc` after build.

+More info on Hybrid Plugins can be found here: https://developer.adobe.com/photoshop/uxp/2022/guides/hybrid-plugins/

+Currently, hybrid plugins are only supported in Photoshop.